ginstrom/phaser-game/cline_docs/projectRoadmap.md

 - [2025-03-06] Restructured project by moving frontend code to a dedicated frontend directory
 - [2025-03-06] Created basic unit tests for the backend API endpoints
 - [2025-03-06] Verified that the frontend app and tests still run correctly from docker-compose after restructuring
+- [2025-03-06] Implemented actual functionality for the new game endpoint
+- [2025-03-06] Created game models for representing game state
+- [2025-03-06] Implemented game service for game creation and management
+- [2025-03-06] Restructured backend code to use app/models and app/services directories
+- [2025-03-06] Connected frontend to backend's new game endpoint
+- [2025-03-06] Fixed issue with game data not correctly initializing on the front end
+- [2025-03-06] Documented the galaxy view appearance after starting a new game